eddieantonio/cmput296/lab-5.md

 ---

 With the current styles, the instrumental breaks are indistinguishable from regular lyrics.
-Instead, we'd like the instrumental breaks
+Instead, we'd like the instrumental breaks...

 <p style="color:hsl(0,0%,40%);font:italic 1rem sans-serif"> to appear
 like this</p>